centreon/centreon-documentation/versioned_docs/version-23.10/reporting/widgets.md

 -   Select a business view from Centreon BAM.
 -   Select the reporting period.
 -   Chart type: Indicate type of graph.
--   Min value for graph (leave empty for self-adjustement): Minimum value for Y-axis height.
+-   Min value for graph (leave empty for self-adjustment): Minimum value for Y-axis height.
--   Max value for graph (leave empty for self-adjustement): Maximum value for Y-axis height.
+-   Max value for graph (leave empty for self-adjustment): Maximum value for Y-axis height.
 -   Refresh Interval (seconds): Sets automatic refresh time for widgets.